ibrahimsoriey1/Checker/README.md

 # Checker
-I tries to check for plagiarism to prevent piracy
+It tries to check for plagiarism to prevent piracy